ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 76 - Corrective measures to be taken by Member States and information exchange between Member States.md

- the early termination of a clinical investigation on safety grounds, that Member&nbsp;State shall communicate the corresponding decision and the grounds therefor to all Member&nbsp;States and the Commission by means of the electronic system referred to in Article&nbsp;73.</p>
+ the early termination of a clinical investigation on safety grounds, that Member&nbsp;State shall communicate the corresponding decision and the grounds therefor to all Member&nbsp;States and the Commission by means of the electronic system referred to in [[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md).</p>
    <p class="norm">4.&nbsp;&nbsp;Where an application is withdrawn by
-the sponsor prior to a decision by a Member&nbsp;State, that information shall be made available through the electronic system referred to in Article&nbsp;73 to all Member&nbsp;States and the Commission.</p>
+the sponsor prior to a decision by a Member&nbsp;State, that information shall be made available through the electronic system referred to in [[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md) to all Member&nbsp;States and the Commission.</p>